Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 > **Important**: The REST service and the AWS Lambda account and function need to be hosted outside of the Alfresco hosted environment.

-Both connectors can send and return json payloads from a process.
+Both connectors can send and return JSON payloads from a process.
 The REST connector can also be configured as a [trigger]({% link process-automation/latest/model/triggers.md %}#webhooks) for webhooks.

 ## Extend the Digital Workspace